ichi4096/vivado-on-silicon-mac/README.md

 ## License, copyright and trademark information
 The repository's contents are licensed under the Creative Commons Zero v1.0 Universal license.

 Note that the scripts are configured such that you automatically agree to Xilinx' and 3rd party EULAs (which can be obtained by extracting the installer yourself) by running them.
-You also automatically agree to [Apple's software licence agreement](https://www.apple.com/legal/sla/) for Rosetta 2.
+You also automatically agree to [Apple's software license agreement](https://www.apple.com/legal/sla/) for Rosetta 2.

 If you are installing Vivado version 2021.1:
 - WebTalk data collection is enabled, and you automatically agree to the corresponding terms.